Jboesen/covid-activator/README.md

 # Automatic Color COVID Test Activator

-Many people affiliated with CS50 are affiliated with Harvard, so you will have to take Color's COVID tests.
+Harvard affiliates have to take Color's COVID tests.
 You have to sign in, go to the same website, and check the same boxes week after week.
 It almost seems like a computer could do it for you...

 Of course a computer could do it for you.
 With this website, you can scan the C-... and D-... numbers on the blue sheet of paper that comes with a test, and the computer does the rest.